Skip to content

 Get pre-approved in 24-48 hours

-The 70% Rule for House Flipping: A Simple Formula That Keeps You From Losing Money
+The 70% Rule for House Flipping: Profit Formula

 If there’s one rule that new house flippers need tattooed on their foreheads, it’s this one.
 The 70% rule has saved more investors from disastrous deals than any other guideline I know.
+Whether you are doing a straight flip or running the BRRRR method for long-term wealth, this formula is where every deal analysis starts.
 It’s simple, it’s conservative, and it works.

 Here’s the basic idea: never pay more than 70% of a property’s after-repair value minus your repair costs.
 Follow this rule, and you’ll build in enough margin to cover your transaction costs, your carrying costs, and still make a profit.
 Ignore it, and you’re gambling.